Job Hawxhurst: Career

 The brothers opposed Virginia's secession after the election of President Abraham Lincoln.
 They were strong Union men during that conflict, but respected by Confederate sympathizing neighbors for various acts of kindness.
-Job had traveled north to Washington and New York when the conflict began, but returned in the spring of 1862 when Union forces occupied what became Fairfax City, near the historic Fairfax Courthouse.
+Job had traveled north to Washington and New York when the conflict began, but returned in the spring of 1862 when Union forces occupied the town surrounding Fairfax Courthouse.
 The military authorities gave him permission to operate the store, which he basically did alone, since John was sent to Wheeling, Virginia.
 Job Hawxhurst continued to forsake the weapons others had advised him to carry for protection, and ran a general store there.
 He often traveled through Confederate lines and on roads notoriously infested by robbers and guerillas, and attributed his survival to this policy, as well as Divine Power and good luck.
 By 1865, Union forces occupied the entire county, and Job had also become the postmaster, a position he would fulfill for more than three decades (except during two Democratic administrations.

 In 1869, after Fairfax County voters overwhelmingly approved the new state Constitution that his brother John had helped draft, they elected Job Hawxhurst as a Conservative or True Republican to represent them as their (part-time) delegate in the Virginia General Assembly.
 He won over a more radical nominee, with local Democrats appreciating his vocal opposition to the Confederate-disenfranching clauses in the new state constitution (which was overwhelmingly approved, although those clauses failed).
 Like most other members of that particular legislative session, that was his first and only term of legislative service.
 He also providentially survived the April, 1870 Virginia capitol collapse disaster (due to overcrowding at an important Court of Appeals case concerning the Richmond mayoral election) because he was running an errand in the state auditor's office.

-Hawxhurst remained politically active, winning election as Clerk of the Circuit Court of Fairfax County, member of the Fairfax County Board of Supervisors, and mayor of Fairfax City.
+Hawxhurst remained politically active, winning election as Clerk of the Circuit Court of Fairfax County, member of the Fairfax County Board of Supervisors, and the first mayor of the Town of Fairfax.
 Hawxhurst also drafted the first local option law in 1879, which the Virginia General Assembly passed and which permitted Fairfax County to adopt a temperance ordinance.
 He was also a charter member on June 18, 1867, of the Providence Lodge No. 3 at Fairfax Court House and the first grand chief templar of the Grand Lodge of Good Templars.